![]() Perseus, Slayer of Medusa, by jovial_cynic, 2008. Image freely copyable under a Creative Commons license. Some rights reserved. |

 ![]() |

-Hermes is a high-performance workstation at the Laboratory of Plasma Studies at Cornell University.
-It is primarily intended for running the simulation code PERSEUS.
-For technical details on this resource, see the system configuration page for the 36-core Hermes server.
-(You can view a similar page for the now-defunct 64-core Perseus server, which was a nice resource in its time.
-There is also a page for the 56-core Ubuntu server reserved for Prof. Seyler's use.)
-This page is meant to be a basic user guide to Hermes.
+Zeus, Hermes, and Athena are high-performance workstations at the Laboratory of Plasma Studies at Cornell University.
+They are primarily intended for running the simulation code PERSEUS.
+For technical details on these resources, see the system configuration pages for the 36-core Hermes server and the 56-core Athena server.
+(You can also view a similar page for the now-defunct 64-core Perseus server, which was a nice resource in its time.)
+Athena is reserved for Prof. Seyler's use.
+This page is meant to be a basic user guide to all three workstations.

-For security reasons, Hermes is on an ECE subnet that restricts incoming connections to those that appear to originate from a Cornell subdomain.
-This means you must use VPN if you want your ssh client to connect from a network location outside of Cornell.
+For security reasons, Zeus, Hermes, and Athena are on an ECE subnet that restricts incoming connections to those that appear to originate from an allowed Cornell subdomain.
+This means you must use VPN if you want your ssh client to connect from a network location outside of Cornell, or perhaps even from the public Wi-Fi on campus.
 See CU VPN to learn how to install and use Cornell's VPN software.

 After logging out from PuTTY, you can choose to quit Xming by right-clicking its icon in the System Tray and selecting "Exit".

-On Hermes, the default Linux shell (=OS command processor) is bash.
+On Zeus, Hermes, and Athena, the default Linux shell (=OS command processor) is bash.
 Becoming competent in bash is a whole learning experience in itself.
 Here are some links to get you started:

-The last two links give you advice on (1) how to get a long-running code like PERSEUS out of your way while it is running, and (2) how to log out without killing your PERSEUS run.
+The last three links give you advice on (1) how to get a long-running code like PERSEUS out of your way while it is running, and (2) how to log out without killing your PERSEUS run.
 All by itself, screen will be adequate for both (1) and (2).
-Just do this:
+The last link compares screen to tmux (terminal multiplexer), an alternative that is preferred by many.
+For screen, just do this:

 screen mpiexec -n 16 ./perseus <Ctrl>-a d

 The initial screen command places you into a new, detachable session.
 The final key sequence is what detaches the session and drops you back to your original shell.
 You can safely log out at this point.
-After you log back in, you can restore the previous session with "screen -R".
+After you log back in, you can restore the previous session with "screen -r".
 To terminate the screen, first restore it, then kill all its processes and exit the screen.
-If you want to be totally safe when invoking screen (perhaps to the point of overkill), add nohup:
+If you want to be totally safe when invoking screen (probably to the point of overkill), add nohup and put everything in the background (&):

-Screen is per-session; it allows you to disconnect from a terminal session without killing it.
+Screen is per-session; it allows you to disconnect from a terminal session without killing it, then come back to it later.
 Nohup (no-hangup) is per-process; it keeps the process running even if the parent shell goes away.
+Probably using just one or the other of these methods is sufficient.

-Why would you want to customize your shell environment in CentOS 7?
-The main reasons would be to put Open MPI tools such as mpif90 and mpiexec (mpirun) into your PATH, and to set up your environment to favor the Intel compilers.
-However, Hermes is already set up to do these things for you automatically every time you log in or start up a new shell.
+Why would you want to customize your shell environment in Linux?
+The main reasons would be to put MPI tools such as mpif90, mpiifx, and mpiexec (mpirun) into your PATH, and to set up your environment to favor the Intel compilers.
+Zeus, Hermes, and Athena are already set up to do these things for you automatically every time you log in or start up a new shell.
 Therefore, the following information is presented just for your general enlightenment.

-In bash, login shells are initialized by the file ~/.bash_profile, while non-login interactive shells are initialized by the file ~/.bashrc.
+In bash, login shells are initialized by the file ~/.bash_profile (in Ubuntu, ~/.profile), while non-login interactive shells are initialized by the file ~/.bashrc.
 (Note, ~ and $HOME both refer to your home directory.)
-To ensure consistency between both types of interactive shells, the default ~/.bash_profile (at login) merely calls the ~/.bashrc before adding a few locations to the PATH.
+To ensure consistency between both types of interactive shells, the default ~/.bash_profile (or ~/.profile) merely calls the ~/.bashrc at login, before adding a few locations to the PATH.
 So why not just put tweaks to the PATH or other environment variables in ~/.bashrc?
 The problem is, a parent shell will export its environment variables to its child shells.
 So if one interactive shell starts another, which starts another... and ~/.bashrc is executed repeatedly... then PATH (e.g.) grows and grows as a consequence.
 That is why your default .bash_profile and .bashrc look like the following in CentOS 7, prior to any customization:

 .bash_profile | .bashrc |